wasmCloud/wasmCloud/README.md

 ### `wasmcloud_actor` (`Experimental`)

-[`wasmcloud_actor`](./crates/actor) is a wasmCloud actor library written in Rust which facilitates building of wasmCloud actors.
+[`wasmcloud_actor`](./crates/actor) is a wasmCloud actor library written in Rust which facilitates building of wasmCloud components.

 The API of the crate matches closely what [`wit-bindgen`](https://github.com/bytecodealliance/wit-bindgen) would generate, meaning that one can switch from using plain `wit-bindgen`-generated bindings to `wasmcloud_actor` (and back) with minimal or no code changes.

 ### wascap

-[`wascap`](./crates/wascap) is a low-level library used to insert and retrieve [claims](https://wasmcloud.com/docs/hosts/security#claims) on actors and providers.
+[`wascap`](./crates/wascap) is a low-level library used to insert and retrieve [claims](https://wasmcloud.com/docs/hosts/security#claims) on components and providers.
 Claims are part of wasmCloud's zero-trust security model.

 ---